biell/alti-server/README.md

     Values are:
     `0` - default weapons mode,
     `1` - disable primary weapons only,
-    `2` - disable secondary weapons only,
+    `2` - disable secondary weapons only, or
     `3` - disable all weapons.

   * **/set spawnHealth [1-999]**<br>